Germans divided on unity legacy 30 years after fall of Berlin Wall | DW | 07.11.2019

 The DeutschlandTrend survey participants were also asked whether life was better or worse today compared to the conditions in former East Germany, also known as the German Democratic Republic (GDR).
 Both western and eastern Germans overwhelmingly agreed that travel possibilities are much better now.

-Opinions differed, however, when it came to comparing the education systems and early childhood care, with eastern Germans saying the situation today was worse.
-Some 76% of respondents in the east said that social cohesion was worse today, while only 46% of western Germans agreed.
+Opinions differed, however, when it came to comparing the education systems and early childhood care, with eastern Germans saying the situation today is worse.
+Some 76% of respondents in the east said that social cohesion is worse today, while only 46% of western Germans agreed.

 Read more: In Germany, a post-communist generation searches for identity